oscarvargash/cirm_22/day_2/README.md

 2. Save this as a text file (Text (tab delimited)) named corrie.txt.
 3. Open R and create a data frame of the data in corrie.txt named corrie.who.
 4. Let’s use this data a bit.
 Before we can use the data, make sure you have used the attach function, because this allows us to now just use column names.
 >attach(corrie.who)
 To create a scatter plot of the two variables in your file, use the plot function.
->plot(variable1,variable2)
+>plot(variable1,variable2).
-I guess you have to use your own column names…
+make sure you use your own column names instead of variable1, variable2.
 5. I guess one could name this scatter plot corrie.lation (this is a very sad joke and should not be taken too seriously).
 One can label axes and the graph itself in a variety of ways.
 Try using the “help(plot)” function to figure out how to correctly label the axes and create a title for the graph.
 6. Create a histogram of the whos.there variable using the function hist.